dennisXZX/web-developer-notes/Angular.md

   // define an event emitter
   @Output() ratingClicked: EventEmitter<number> = new EventEmitter();

-  // when the component is clicked, event an event with a payload of number type onClick(): void {
+  // when the component is clicked, emit an event with a payload of number type onClick(): void {
     this.ratingClicked.emit(this.rating);
   }